 Chetul was the first hut we built in 1995, and is our most rustic.
-About 5 minutes walk into the bush from the very top of our main access road and on the doorstep of our extensive network of bush trails.
-Once settled in Chetul Cabin, you can easily not see anyone for weeks on end.
+About 10 minutes walk into the bush from the very top of our main access road and on the doorstep of our extensive network of bush trails.
+Once settled in Chetul Cabin, you can easily not see anyone for weeks if you choose not to.

 This cabin is named after Chetul Sangye Dorje, a very prominent Tibetan Buddhist teacher, the heart-son of Dudjom Rimpoche and one of Sangharakshita’s eight main teachers.
 It was Chetul Sangye Dorje who initiated Sangharakshita in the Green Tara sadhana practise.

 - lovely views of the far side of the Tararu Valley